pointybeard/symphony-classmapper/README.md

     final class Article extends ClassMapper\AbstractModel
     {
-        use ClassMapper\Traits\hasClassMapperTrait;
+        use ClassMapper\Traits\hasModelTrait;
     }
 ```

-The trait `hasClassMapperTrait` provides three static member variables: `$sectionFields`, `$fieldMapping` and `$section`.
+The trait `hasModelTrait` provides three static member variables: `$sectionFields`, `$fieldMapping` and `$section`.
 They are used internally and hold a mapping to the Symphony section and the fields from that section.
 All are auto-populated by the parent object.

 The class mapper will attempt to deduce your section handle from your class name.
 It does this by assuming that your section is a pluralised version of the class name.
 In the above example, the class name of 'Article' is used to deduce that the corresponding section handle is `articles`.
 Should the class mapper not be able to locate a section, an exception will be thrown.